ioccc-src/winner/faq.md

 The content of these JSON files are used by tools from the [build-ioccc repo](https://github.com/ioccc-src/build-ioccc) to help build HTML content for the [official IOCCC web site](https://www.ioccc.org).
-For example, the `index.html` file for each IOCCC winner contains selected information about the authors.
+For example, the `index.html` file for each IOCCC entry contains selected information about the authors.
 Tools from the [build-ioccc repo](https://github.com/ioccc-src/build-ioccc) use the content of these JSON files to generate the `index.html` files for each IOCCC winning entry.

-Moreover, should the [IOCCC judges](/judges.html) need to contact an authors of a IOCCC winner, they will consult the contents of the author's JSON file for ways to contact them.
+Moreover, should the [IOCCC judges](/judges.html) need to contact an authors of a IOCCC entry, they will consult the contents of the author's JSON file for ways to contact them.

 Each author of an IOCCC winning entry has their own `author_handle.json` file